-Since the 1990s, a community in the Borders have been planting hundreds of thousands of trees in the valleys, as part of the Carrifran Wildwood project, restoring 1,500 acres of woodland that had been an almost desert-like landscape.
+Since the 1990s, a community in the Borders has been planting hundreds of thousands of trees in the valleys as part of the Carrifran Wildwood project, restoring 1,500 acres of woodland that had been an almost desert-like landscape.

 With this uncertainty comes a greater chance at fighting climate change.
 Reforestation, for example, plays a huge role in sequestering carbon.
 Scotland's forests alone remove around 9.5m tonnes of CO2 from the atmosphere each year.

-Researchers say the potential benefits of rewilding as a “natural climate solution” are far-reaching.
+Researchers say the potential benefits of rewilding as a climate solution are far-reaching.
 Campaign group Rewilding Britain believes restoring 25% of the UK’s land to nature could make a huge contribution to reaching the nation’s target to be carbon neutral by 2050.

 Peatlands, for example, store more carbon than the world’s rainforests, but 80% of peat bogs in the UK have been destroyed through human impact.